Cookbook

 ]

-The contract: a reactive value: binding is controlled — the framework writes whatever the accessor returns to el.value on every commit where the result differs from what it last wrote.
-Keep state in sync via onInput (as above), and the accessor's return value always matches what the user has typed.
+The contract: a signal value: binding is controlled — the framework writes whatever the signal produces to el.value on every commit where the result differs from what it last wrote.
+Keep state in sync via onInput (as above), and the signal's value always matches what the user has typed.

 This works cleanly when state.name is initialised synchronously and only changes in response to setName.
 If state.name can load asynchronously — e.g., after a network round-trip — see the next recipe.